TristanPisani-Blair/swu-command-center/README.md

 To use SWU Command Center:

- - SWU Command Center will be available to use through any web browser once we have a hosting website established.
+ - Visit [https://swu-command-center.vercel.app/](https://swu-command-center.vercel.app/) on the web browser of your choice.

 ## Development Setup